adhorrig/spodl/README.md

 ## What you need

 1) Spotify client id and secret.
-(Gotten from: https://developer.spotify.com/)
+(Retreive at: https://developer.spotify.com/)

 2) Spotify account name and playlist ID.
 (Playlist ID is the alphanumeric string following /playlist/)

 2) Youtube API Key.
-(Gotten from: https://console.developers.google.com)
+(Retreive at: https://console.developers.google.com)

 3) Youtube-dl installed on your machine.
-(Gotten from: https://rg3.github.io/youtube-dl/)
+(Retreive at: https://rg3.github.io/youtube-dl/)

 ## Running